haskell-org/summer-of-haskell/content/index.md

 [Asahi Net](http://asahinet.com/) is a Japanese Internet service provider that has been running stable systems for over 25 years.
 They are a proud sponsor of the Summer of Haskell, and contribute to the Japanese Haskell community.

+[Awake Networks](http://www.awakenetworks.com/) is building a next generation network security and analytics platform.
+They are a proud sponsor of the Summer of Haskell and contribute broadly to the Haskell community.

 [CodeWorld](http://code.world/) is an educational project that blends mathematics and Haskell programming into a visual playground.
 Chris Smith has